puppetlabs/cisco_ios/README.md

 ### Provider

-Add a provider - see existing examples.
+Add a provider — see existing examples.
 Parsing logic is contained in `ios.rb`.
-Regular expressions for parsing, getting and setting values are contained within `command.yaml`.
+Regular expressions for parsing, getting and setting values, are contained within `command.yaml`.

 ### Modes

-If the new provider requires accessing a CLI "mode" eg. Interface `(config-if)`, add this as a new mode state to `device.rb` and associated prompt to `command.yaml`.
+If the new provider requires accessing a CLI "mode", for example, Interface `(config-if)`, add this as a new mode state to `device.rb` and an associated prompt to `command.yaml`.

 ### Testing

-There are 2 levels of testing found under `spec`
+There are 2 levels of testing found under `spec`.

 #### Unit Testing

 Unit tests test the parsing and command generation logic executed locally.
-Specs typically iterate over `read_tests` and `update_tests` which contain testing values within `test_data.yaml`
+Specs typically iterate over `read_tests` and `update_tests`, which contain testing values within `test_data.yaml`.

-Execute with `bundle exec rake spec`
+Execute with `bundle exec rake spec`.

 #### Acceptance Testing